metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 ### Web browser

+Web browser is probably the most important thing of all described here since most of your online activity is by using the browser.

 Protect your web browser maximum possible by restrictively adjusting settings, and avoid using addons except few which are known to be trusted by online community.